 GCI (NASDAQ: GNCMA) is an Alaska-based company providing voice, video and data communication services to residential, commercial and government customers.
 Founded in 1979, GCI introduced long-distance competition to Alaska and has since grown to be one of the nation’s premier integrated telecommunication providers.
-The company employs more than 1,600 Alaskans and has a current run rate of $630 million.
+The company employs more than 2,000 Alaskans and has a current run rate of $800 million.
 GCI has a 45 percent share of the state’s long-distance market, and is the state’s largest provider of internet services with cable modem, wireless and dedicated access.
-Its cable television services pass 90 percent of the state’s households with 64 percent penetration.
+Its cable television services pass 80 percent of the state’s households with 64 percent penetration.
 Digital cable and cable modem service is available to 99 percent of its subscribers.
-The company offers facilities-based local telephone services in 22 cities throughout Alaska and has earned a 35 percent statewide market share.
+The company offers facilities-based local telephone services in 22 cities throughout Alaska.
 GCI’s services are connected through company-owned fiber optic, satellite and metropolitan area network facilities to the Lower 48 states.
 This broadband platform is the only one of its kind in Alaska and allows the company to provide customized services to the Alaska market.

 Corporate Giving- Connect